melaniejanepascual/zen/app/README.md

 You can use the pre- and post- prefixes to schedule tasks that go before and after others.
 Example: "prebuild:css": "npm run clean"

+Note: SCSS files do not yet automatically recompile when changed, so you will need to manually recompile them (probably in a separate terminal window).

 Resources
 ---------